anamtasamak/GVMS/README.md

 # GVMS
-Gaming Event Management System using Java
+Gaming Event Management System using Java.
+JDK 1.8 and MySQL Server is used.